London gets down to detail after Park handover

-The Olympic Delivery Authority (ODA), the body responsible for building the venues, will formally hand the east London site over to organisers LOCOG Tuesday after completing all the main structures.
+The Olympic Delivery Authority ODA.L, the body responsible for building the venues, will formally hand the east London site over to organisers LOCOG on Tuesday after completing all the main structures.

 From then on it will be a live operational site with LOCOG fitting out venues and staging test events for Olympics and Paralympics.